CC-BY-SA, Edzer Pebesma 2015.

 ## +datum=WGS84 +ellps=WGS84 +towgs84=0,0,0

-If we add attributes to pts
+If we add attributes to pts, e.g. by

 pts$pop = c(299.708, 45.952) # according to Wikipedia